Home

 You will probably need to try different cat brushes to find one that is the best for your pet.
 There are a wide variety of brush styles out there – they all are designed for different sensitivity levels and hair types.
 Click here for an overview of cat grooming tool choices.

-If your cat really does not like brushing at all, there are some things out there to help in grooming your cat without seeming like a brush.
+If your cat really does not like brushing at all, there are some things out there to help in grooming your cat without seeming like a brush:

 Corner mounted brushes stick to walls at the cat’s height to encourage them to rub up against them.
 Try to mount these at the cat’s cheek height on corners that they currently rub up against or pass frequently.

-Grooming mitts are gloves that have a rough surface on the palm so that your cat will feel that they are being petted instead of groomed.
+Cat Grooming mitts are gloves that have a rough surface on the palm so that your cat will feel that they are being petted instead of groomed.

-There is also self grooming “furniture” for cats – one type is an arch of bendable bristles mounted to a carpeted platform so they can walk under it or rub their side up against it.
-I tried this for Gus, one of our male cats, who was very against being brushed.
+for Gus, who was very against being brushed when we got him.
 He loved it - he could control where he was being brushed and how much, he could use it whenever he wanted and walk away if he had enough.
 It helped him adjust and learn to love the sensation of a brush with no pressure.
 He is now one of the first in line if I bring out their brushes!

 If your cat does not take to either the corner rubs or the arch groomer, try sprinkling catnip in the bristles or on the carpeted platform to let them know that this new thing is theirs and it’s fun!